apache/pekko-http/THREAT_MODEL.md

 ## §5 Assumptions about the environment

 - **Runtime.** A conformant JVM.
-Pekko HTTP does not defend against a hostile JVM or in-process attacker. *(inferred — §14 Q7)*
+Pekko HTTP does not defend against a hostile JVM or in-process attacker. *(maintainer — §14 Q7)*
 - **Fronting infrastructure.** The documented expectation is that something sits in front in production *(documented — `security.md`)*.
 Per §14 Q1 this is load-bearing for *volume* only: the proxy is relied on for flood and slow-loris defence, not for bounding a single request, which is P1's job.
-- **TLS.** Pekko HTTP can terminate TLS itself (`HttpsConnectionContext`), but where a reverse proxy is used, termination is commonly the proxy's job.
-Cipher and protocol selection come from the JSSE context the application supplies. *(inferred — §14 Q8)*
+- **TLS.** Pekko HTTP can terminate TLS itself (`HttpsConnectionContext`) and this is supported, though the documented recommendation to front the service (§4) means termination is commonly the proxy's job in production.
+Cipher and protocol selection come from the JSSE context the application supplies — Pekko HTTP pins nothing and overrides no JDK default, so cipher strength is a deployment property. *(maintainer — §14 Q8)*
 - **Client IP.** `remote-address-attribute` ships `off` *(documented — `reference.conf`)*.
-When on, the attribute reflects the **socket** peer, which behind a proxy is the proxy. `X-Forwarded-For` is not trusted or parsed into it automatically — deriving client IP from headers is the application's decision. *(inferred — §14 Q4)*
+When on, the attribute reflects the **socket** peer, which behind a proxy is the proxy; forwarding headers never feed it.
+Header-derived client IP is opt-in at the call site: `extractClientIP` reads `X-Forwarded-For` / `X-Real-Ip` and is therefore client-controllable, while `extractDirectClientIP` reads the attribute alone and is not.
+Choosing between them is the application's decision (§14 Q4). *(documented — `MiscDirectives.scala`)*

 ### What Pekko HTTP does not do to its host

-Negative claims, rarely written down and therefore high-priority confirmation targets *(all inferred — §14 Q9)*:
+Negative claims, rarely written down and therefore verified against the source rather than asserted.
+The scan below covers the main sources of `http-core`, `http`, `parsing`, `http-caching` and `http-cors` *(documented — source scan, §14 Q9)*:

-- Binds no port until the application calls a `bind*` method.
+- **Binds no port until the application calls a `bind*` method.** Binding is reachable only through the public `Http().bind` / `bindAndHandle*` entry points (`Http.scala:179-292`); nothing binds at class or extension initialization.
-- Installs no signal handlers, spawns no child processes.
+- **Installs no signal handlers and spawns no child processes.** No `sun.misc.Signal`/`SignalHandler`, `ProcessBuilder` or `Runtime.exec` in the main sources — and, unlike `apache/pekko`, no `addShutdownHook` of its own.
-- Writes no files of its own accord; serves from disk only via directives the application installs (`getFromFile`, `getFromDirectory`).
+- **Writes no files of its own accord** — no `FileOutputStream`, `Files.write`, `FileWriter` or `createTempFile`.
+It serves from disk only via directives the application installs (`getFromFile`, `getFromDirectory`), and those read.
-- Does not mutate process-global state at initialization.
+- **Does not mutate process-global state at initialization** — no `System.setProperty`, `Security.setProperty`, `Security.addProvider` or `setDefault(...)`.

+**One inherited caveat.** These claims cover Pekko HTTP's own modules, not the `ActorSystem` it runs on. `apache/pekko` *does* register JVM shutdown hooks — one in `CoordinatedShutdown`, and a second in Artery when remoting is enabled — so an integrator will observe shutdown hooks in the process; they arrive with the actor system, and are modeled in the companion document, not here.

 ---